terems-org/webz-api/README.md

 > ***ATTENTION!*** *Right now the only way to extend WebZ Server with custom WebZ Filters is to package your code together with the server, and the moment you do this your code will automatically become "contaminated" by Affero GPL...*
 >
-> *Some time later it will become possible to supply custom WebZ Filters to the server as "user input" and this problem will be eliminated.*
+> *Some time later in order to resolve this problem it will become possible to supply custom WebZ Filters to the server as "user input" (WebZ Server will be picking up your custom WebZ Filters directly from your WebZ site/SPA repos).*

 How To Use
 ------